Club Zanzibar: History

+Sound system designer and club owner Craig "Shorty" Bernabeu also worked on the sound system.

 In 1988, Paris Dupree held her famous Paris Is Burning ball at the club, namesake to the famous film.

+Legacy

 Newark-area annual summer events like the Roselle House Music Festival in Warinanco Park, the Weequahic Park House Music Festival, and the Lincoln Park Music Festival serve as unofficial "Zans" reunions.

+In 2025, the Black-owned listening bar Consigliere opened off Halsey Street, owned by two Newark attorneys, with an interior design aesthetic informed by the venue's legacy.

 Performers

 Notable performers who have played "the Zanzibar" include: